aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 pres.Save("Outputdoc-noCrop.html", Aspose.Slides.Export.SaveFormat.Html, htmlOpts);
 ```

 ## **Convert Slide to HTML**
 To convert a specific slide in a PowerPoint to HTML, you have to instantiate the same [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class (used to convert entire presentations to HTML) and then use the [Save ](https://apireference.aspose.com/slides/net/aspose.slides/presentation/methods/save)method to save the file as HTML.
-[HtmlOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/htmloptions**) class can be used to specify additional conversion options:
+The [HtmlOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/htmloptions**) class can be used to specify additional conversion options:

 This C# code shows you how to convert a slide in a PowerPoint presentation to HTML: